01-edu/public/subjects/corewar/README.md

 Those commands will set the carry to `true` if the result of their respective operations is `0`, and set it back to `false` otherwise.

-Only one command reads the carry and it's `zjmp`, if will do the jump if the carry is true and will do nothing otherwise.
+Only one command reads the carry and it's `zjmp`, it will do the jump if the carry is true and will do nothing otherwise.

 #### The file signature